danielgross/python-llm-archive/README.md

 llm.complete("hello, I am a") # Uses GPT-3 by default if key is provided. llm.complete("hello, I am ", engine="anthropic:claude-instant-v1") # Uses Anthropic's model.

+# Engines are in the provider:model format, as in openai:gpt-4, or anthropic:claude-instant-v1.

 # Chatting with the model
 llm.chat(["hi", "hi how are you", "tell me a joke"])